MurielGordon/lpthw/README.md

 # lpthw
 The best and most interesting stuff from the Learn Python the Hard Way course

-quest.py is a fantasy adventure game \n
-Nothing fancy about running it, but you will be prompted to make decisions \n Try not to die
+print("quest.py is a fantasy adventure game \n" print("Nothing fancy about running it, but you will be prompted to make decisions \n" print("Try not to die"